How Packaging Design Drives Product Differentiation and Brand Identity

 At Sprout Studios, we view packaging as an extension of the product and the brand.
 In this article, we’ll explore how packaging design drives product differentiation and brand identity, and how thoughtful, user-centered packaging can improve engagement, recognition, and market success.

-Packaging as the Silent Salesman
+Packaging As The Silent Salesman

 Packaging is often the first touchpoint between a consumer and a product, acting as a silent salesman on the shelf or screen.
 In just a few seconds, it must communicate what the product is, who it’s for, and why it’s worth choosing over competitors.